I just covered this fact on a previous blog post: every student can learn, it’s just that everyone learns differently.

 With this group setting though...aren’t there benefits to learning with others?
 And can’t students be their own biggest distraction with online learning?

-Of course, learning alongside other like-minded individuals offers many benefits, from learning how to collaborate to being able to discuss and solve challenges.
+Of course, learning alongside other like-minded individuals offers many benefits, from learning how to collaborate to being able to discuss and solve challenges (to simply being able to pay better attention in class because the experience is more enjoyable).

 Beyond the actual learning experience, students are also building relationships with their peers when in a group setting, and there is no telling just how deep those relationships can run in the future.